Peak InfoSec and Fathom Cyber Announce Strategic Partnership to Provide Comprehensive CMMC Support

 Through this partnership, organizations will benefit from a streamlined CMMC experience, from initial planning and preparation to the final assessment and beyond.
 Fathom Cyber’s team will assist clients in identifying security gaps, implementing necessary controls, and establishing a robust cybersecurity program that aligns with CMMC requirements.
 Peak InfoSec will provide a thorough, objective assessment to validate the implementation and effectiveness of those controls.

-“This partnership enables us to offer an unparalleled level of support to organizations at every stage of their CMMC journey,” said James Goepel, CEO of Fathom Cyber.
+“This partnership enables us to offer unparalleled support to organizations at every stage of their CMMC journey, including reducing their risk when getting certified by a C3PAO,” said James Goepel, CEO of Fathom Cyber.
 “Our mission is to enhance our national security by ensuring that companies not only meet regulatory requirements but also are building structured, governed information security programs that enhance their resilience.
 Peak InfoSec’s expertise in conducting CMMC assessments complements our services, helping validate that the hard work and investments our clients are making meet or exceed their legal and regulatory requirements.”

 ABOUT PEAK INFOSEC